 Can’t remember the last time I blogged.
 Been way to busy with my head down sorting out some troubled business interests.
-It has been an object lesson in not investing emotionally in a business entity so that the necessary decisions can be made quickly, with prejudice.
+It has been an object lesson in not investing emotionally in a business entity so that the necessary decisions can be made quickly.

 Seth Godin blogged today (at the Domino Project) about one future many authors will face.
 He says that “the future of books lies in amateur authors, together with the few superstars with a big enough tribe or a big enough reputation to earn significant advances and royalties”.
 Has it been any other way?